termux/termux-gui/Protocol.md

   - Parameters:
     - id: The View id of a ImageView.
     - aid: The id of the Activity the View is in.

+RecyclerViews:
+RecyclerViews can be used to display large datasets efficiently.
+All methods that accept a View id can also additionally accept recyclerview as the id of a RecyclerView and recyclerindex as the index of the element in the list.
+The View to act on is then searched in the specified item of the specified RecyclerView.
+These can additionally be used for create* methods to set the item in the RecyclerView.
+These limitations are there so that searching for a View doesn't lead to the whole dataset being searched.